nununo/works2.nunogodinho.com/content/works/telepatia/index.md

 date: 2003-12-01T00:00:00Z
 categories: [audio]
 tags: []
-year: [2003]
+years: [2003]
 draft: true
 ---

-I made a transcription for music box of the famous portuguese pop song “Telepatia” by singer/composer [Lara Li][1].
+I made a transcription for music box of the famous portuguese pop song “Telepatia” by singer/composer Lara Li.
 <!--more-->

 Here's a video of it being played: